-As at 31 March 2019, the group had tax losses of £1.06mil allocated from underlying LLPs.
-A deferred tax asset of £108K has been recognised in the Group accounts as it is expected that the future profitability of underlying LLPs is likely to be sufficient so that these losses will be utilised in subsequent years.
+As at 31 March 2020, the group had tax losses of £1.2m allocated from LLPs in the Group.
+A deferred tax asset of £31k (2019:£108K) has been recognised in the Group accounts as it is expected that the future profitability of underlying LLPs is likely to be sufficient so that these losses will be utilised in subsequent years.